-This primitive complements the ε -TEX mark primitives and clears a mark class completely, resetting all three connected mark texts to empty.
-It is an immediate command.
+This primitive complements the $\varepsilon$ -TEX mark primitives and clears a mark class completely, resetting all three connected mark texts to empty.
+It is an immediate command (no synchronization node is used).

 \clearmarks (16-bit number)

 5.6.5 \alignmark and \aligntab